Contact

 When?

-Quantum computing is becoming a reality and, with recent accomplishments, software for this promising technology is becoming key for successful utilization.
-Numerous players introduce new software solutions frequently.
-The Munich Quantum Software Forum aims to bring the "who’s who" in quantum computing software together and connect them to their end-users.
+Quantum computing is becoming a reality, and with recent accomplishments, software for this promising technology is becoming key for successful utilization.
+Numerous players frequently introduce new software solutions and the Munich Quantum Software Forum (#MQSF) aims to bring them together.
+The first and second edition in 2023 and 2024 each offered two full days of content and attracted hundreds of participants from the community (see corresponding summaries below).

 Program